moodlemobile/moodle-local_behatsnapshots/README.md

 #### Regular expressions

 If some parts are expected to change, they can be replaced with regular expressions which will be used when comparing the lines.
-Regexes should be encapsulated within `[[]]`, check out the following example for reference:
+RegExes should be encapsulated within `[[]]`, check out the following example for reference:

 ```html
 <div>